 Over the years, I’ve been tempted to throw the baby out with the bath water and just go with that which makes my job easier.
 If so many students complain about the assignment, if it’s also SO MUCH to grade, why not just scrap the assignment completely?
 Because my podcast challenge is my BABY.
 It’s an assignment I conceptualized myself and I love it so much.
 A few years ago I taught the sibling of a student I taught prior to Covid and the mom cornered me during open house and raved that she and her daughter still listen to NYT’s The Daily together even 5+ years after my class, and they get so much out of it.
 Why would I want to get rid of something that has clearly benefited students so deeply?
 I do not want to kill my darlings (out of pride) and I also do not want to throw the baby out with the bath water (because of the students who try and therefore benefit), so why not re-evaluate my own grading practices and make the assignment more equitable?

 I realize the solution to my podcast assignment doesn’t fully solve the problem.
 There will always be capable students who perform poorly in a class because they neglect to turn in assignments.
 Conversely, we will always have those work horse students whose skills are lacking, but manage to pull off a B in a class.
-However, taking time to really consider the value of the work I put in front of my students allows me to cut what’s not needed so my students can get more out of the essentials.
+However, taking time to really consider the value of the work I put in front of my students allows me to cut what’s not needed so they can get more out of the essentials.
 Further, carefully crafting assignment point totals and category weights so that they reflect the difficulty or workload of any given assignment is simply an equitable grading practice.